-- 3. The District will presume that citizens of the United States (or lawfully admitted permanent residents) who are women, Black Americans, Hispanic Americans, Native Americans, Asian-Pacific Americans, Subcontinent Asian Americans, or other minorities found disadvantaged by the Small Business Administration are socially and economically disadvantaged individuals. - a Pursuant to 49 CFR Section 26.67, the District will require each individual owner of a firm applying to participate as a DBE and whose ownership interest is relied upon for DBE certification to submit a signed, notarized certification that each presumptively disadvantaged owner is, in fact, socially and economically disadvantaged.

-- Pursuant to 49 CFR Section 26.67, the District will require each individual owner of a firm applying to participate as a DBE and whose ownership interest is relied upon for DBE certification to submit a signed, notarized statement of personal net worth with appropriate supporting documentation that each presumptively disadvantaged owner is, in fact, socially and economically disadvantaged.
-In determining net worth, the District will exclude an individual's ownership interest in the applicant firm and the individual's equity in his/her primary residence (except any portion of such equity that is attributable to excessive withdrawals from the applicant firm).
+- 3. BART will presume that citizens of the United States (or lawfully admitted permanent residents) who are women, Black Americans, Hispanic Americans, Native Americans, Asian-Pacific Americans, Subcontinent Asian Americans, or other minorities found disadvantaged by the Small Business Administration are socially and economically disadvantaged individuals. - a.
+Pursuant to 49 CFR Section 26.67, BART will require each individual owner of a firm applying to participate as a DBE and whose ownership interest is relied upon for DBE certification to submit a signed, notarized certification that each presumptively disadvantaged owner is, in fact, socially and economically disadvantaged. - b.
+Pursuant to 49 CFR Section 26.67, BART will require each individual owner of a firm applying to participate as a DBE and whose ownership interest is relied upon for DBE certification to submit a signed, statement of personal net worth with appropriate supporting documentation that each presumptively disadvantaged owner is, in fact, socially and economically disadvantaged.
+In determining net worth, BART will exclude an individual's ownership interest in the applicant firm and the individual's equity in his/her primary residence (except any portion of such equity that is attributable to excessive withdrawals from the applicant firm).
 A contingent liability does not reduce an individual's net worth. - i.
-If the statement of personal net worth that an individual submits shows the individual's personal net worth to exceed \$1.32 million, the individual's presumption of economic disadvantage will be rebutted.
-The District is not required to have a proceeding in order to rebut the presumption of economic disadvantage in this case. - ii.
-If the statement of personal net worth that an individual submits shows the individual's personal net worth to exceed \$1.32 million, the District may consider in evaluating the individual based on these factors: (1) whether the average adjusted gross income of the owner over the most recent three-year period exceeds \$350,000; (2) whether the income was unusual and not likely to occur in the future; (3) whether the earnings were offset by losses; (4) whether the income was reinvested in the firm or used to pay taxes arising in the normal course of operations by the firm; (5) other evidence that income is not indicative of lack of economic disadvantage, and (6) whether the fair market value of all assets exceed \$6 million. - iii.
-If the District has a reasonable basis to believe that an individual who is a member of one of the designated groups in not, in fact, socially and/or economically disadvantaged the District may, at any time, start a proceeding to determine whether the presumption should be regarded as rebutted with respect to that individual.
-The District must follow the procedures set forth in 49 CFR Section 26.87.
-The District may require the individual to produce additional information relevant to the determination of his/her disadvantage.
+If the statement of personal net worth that an individual submits shows the individual's personal net worth to exceed \$2.047 million, the individual's presumption of economic disadvantage will be rebutted.
+BART is not required to have a proceeding in order to rebut the presumption of economic disadvantage in this case. - ii.
+If BART has a reasonable basis to believe that an individual who submits a PNW Statement that is below the currently applicable PNW cap is not economically disadvantaged, the certifier may rebut the individual's presumption of economic disadvantage.

+iii.
+If BART has a reasonable basis to believe that an individual who is a member of one of the designated groups is not, in fact, socially and/or economically disadvantaged BART may, at any time, start a proceeding to determine whether the presumption should be regarded as rebutted with respect to that individual.
+BART must follow the procedures set forth in 49 CFR Section 26.87.
+BART may require the individual to produce additional information relevant to the determination of his/her disadvantage.

 When an individual's presumption of social and/or economic disadvantage has been rebutted, his/her ownership and control of the firm cannot be used for purposes of DBE eligibility unless and, until he/she makes an individual showing of social and/or economic disadvantage.
-If the basis for rebutting the presumption is a determination that the individual's personal net worth exceeds \$1.32 million, the individual is no longer eligible for participation in the Program and cannot regain eligibility by making an individual showing of disadvantage.
-Pursuant to 49 CFR Section 26.67(d), firms owned and controlled by individuals who are not presumed to be socially and economically disadvantaged (including individuals whose presumed disadvantage has been rebutted) may be certified by the District on a case-by-case basis.
-The District will determine whether each individual whose ownership and control are relied upon for DBE certification is socially and economically disadvantaged.
+If the basis for rebutting the presumption is a determination that the individual's personal net worth exceeds 2.047 million, the individual is no longer eligible for participation in the Program and cannot regain eligibility by making an individual showing of disadvantage.

+Pursuant to 49 CFR Section 26.67(d), firms owned and controlled by individuals who are not presumed to be socially and economically disadvantaged (including individuals whose presumed disadvantage has been rebutted) may be certified by BART on a case-by-case basis.
+BART will determine whether each individual whose ownership and control are relied upon for DBE certification is socially and economically disadvantaged.
 In such a proceeding, the applicant firm must demonstrate, by a preponderance of the evidence, that each of the individuals who own and control it is socially and economically disadvantaged.
-An individual whose personal net worth exceeds \$1.32 million will not be determined to be economically disadvantaged.
-The District will use guidance in Appendix E of 49 CFR Part 26.
+An individual whose personal net worth exceeds \$2.047 million will not be determined to be economically disadvantaged.
+BART will use guidance in Appendix E of 49 CFR Part 26.